Cincinnati State Coaching Staff

 In 2011, Cincinnati State went 24-10 overall which included Andre Tate's 100th coaching victory.
 The Surge came up one win short of a second consecutive national tournament appearance after losing to Lakeland in the Region XII Final.

-In his seven seasons as a head coach at Cincinnati State, Tate has developed 11 1st Team All-Conference players, including John Williamson, Rayshawn Goins and James Millen.
+In his nine seasons as a head coach at Cincinnati State, Tate has developed 13 1st Team All-Conference players, including John Williamson, Rayshawn Goins, James Millen, Eric Mosley and Winston Grays.

 Mike Walker - Assistant Coach